ngx-builders/ngx-bulma/README.md

 ngx2-bulma is a community-driven project.
 Read our [contributing guidelines](./CONTRIBUTING.md) on how to get involved.

+## Images Credits

+This library would have beem incomplete without the support of Iryn Kasparova.
+You can connect with her on [LinkedIn](https://www.linkedin.com/in/iryn-kasparova/)

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):